VIEW BY TOPIC

 Choice of Trainer

-Make sure the person or people who will be training the new employee are sufficiently qualified and experienced.
+Investing time and effort in training employees, make sure the person or people who will be training the new employee are sufficiently qualified and experienced.
 If an administrator is leading a salesperson’s training and orientation, consider asking another salesperson or more senior team member to assist on specific days or sessions.

 Have all the required training materials handy.
 This includes company manuals, industry guidebooks, common reference materials, work samples and anything else that will aid in the training efforts.

-Also ensure you have the tools available to train your new recruit.
-Will the training be held at their workstation, or another workstation?
+Also, ensure you have the tools available to train your new recruit.
+Will the training be held at their workstation or another workstation?
 Do you have all the software you need?
 All the equipment required?
 Doing so will ensure the training runs smoothly and the time provided will be used effectively.

 Provide more than ample time for training – including time for questions and elaboration.
 Rushing training benefits no one, including your profits.

 Testing to Ensure Mastery

 Consider including some ‘tests’ or checks to ensure the new recruit understands each component of the training.
 Ask the trainer and the trainee to sign-off on each section.

 Employees’ Part in the Big Picture